SocksTheWolf/AntiScamBotSite/faq.md

 ### Someone messaged me saying they're unable to get into my server, is that ScamGuard's doing?

-This is an _extremely rare_ occurance.
+> It's _extremely unlikely_ that a legitimate user was caught and banned by {{ site.bot_name }}.

-You can run a `/scamguard check` against their user id to see if they're registered as a scammer in {{ site.bot_name }}.
-If it comes back as false, then the user was likely marked as a suspicious IP by Discord.
+You can run a `/scamguard check` against their Discord user id to see if their account is registered as a scammer by {{ site.bot_name }}.

+If this check comes back _false_, the user might have tried to join from a "suspicious IP" and was barred entry by Discord.

-This can happen if a scammer previously had their IP address (as IP addresses often recycle to various people) and made several accounts, or violated their TOS.
+This can happen if a scammer previously had the user's IP address (as IP addresses often recycle to various people) and either made several accounts or violated the Discord TOS.

-Sometimes, when a scam account is banned, Discord will also flag the IP the account when you get the ban imported by the bot.
-This is considered a feature by Discord.
+_Rarely_, when a scam account is banned, Discord may also flag the IP address the scammer was using.
+There's **no way to know** if/when Discord does this on your behalf.
+There's also **no way to turn this Discord feature off** but it has been observed this block expires after a few days.

-Legitimate users can get around this Discord behavior by joining the server on mobile instead.
+Legitimate users can get around this Discord behavior by joining the server on their mobile device or a VPN instead.
+They can then access the server via anywhere without any negative effects.

+_It's been two years (as of November 2025), since we've heard anyone having this issue.
+Discord may have turned it off._

 ### Is {{ site.bot_name }} open source?